Corn flour, a versatile and widely used ingredient in cooking and baking, is made from the milling of dried corn kernels.

 So, corn flour is not maida; they are different both in terms of their source (corn vs. wheat) and their properties (gluten-free vs. containing gluten).

-Learn, if Corn Flour is good for Diabetes.
-Read More
+Learn and find out, if Corn is good for Diabetics